TnTech-ECE/S25_Team1_MyCapstoneProject/Meeting Minutes/Meeting Minutes 13 09-15-2025.md

-This is a format to use for meeting minutes each week.

-# Day of Week, Month day, 2025
+# Monday, September 15th, 2025

 ## Attendance

-**In Person** on xx/xx/2025
+**In Person** on 09/15/2025

-1.
+1. Evan
-2.
+2. Connor
-3.
+3. Kamden
-4.
+4. Wayne
-5.
+5. Cooper

 ## Key Points

-1.

-2.

-3.

-# Day of Week, Month day, 2025 (use this if there is more than one meeting in a week)

-## Attendance

-**In Person** on xx/xx/2025

-1.
-2.
-3.
-4.
-5.

-## Key Points

-1.

-2.

-3.
+1. Met with Devcom to discuss project progress.

+2. Met with advisor and briefly discussed future operations concerning presentations.

+3. Coordinated with team for ordering progress.

 ## Action Items From Past Meetings

-1.
+1. Re-connect with team to evaluate progress.

 ## Member Updates

-Evan -

-Connor -

-Kamden -
+Evan - I’ve worked on getting all teams on the same page as well as wrapping up a few power things such as battery size and budget.

+Connor - This week I mainly worked on getting ready for the presentation with Devcom.

+Kamden - I have collected all the parts I believe are ready for the initial build phase.

 Wayne -

-Cooper -
+Cooper - Met with Devcom and Van Neste to give a short detailed design presentation.

 ## Meeting Minutes (Summary)
+Met with Devcom and ready to get the build phase started.

 ## Action Items for Next Week

 For the Team: 1.

-Evan -

-Connor -
+Order parts.

+Evan - This week I intend on getting parts ordered and verify parts with the ME team.

+Connor - The next couple of weeks I plan to nail down a swivel jack that will be the best fit for our project and then begin to hopefully help test some sensors.

-Kamden -
+Kamden - Recieve parts and begin scoping layout of pieces.

 Wayne -

-Cooper -
+Cooper - Waiting on M.E Team to order parts and make progress.
+Help team members were requested.